CS386-journal-time/CS386-journal-time/D2_Requirements/D2_Requirements.md

 2.	**Actors** <br/>
 **2.1	Journal User** <br/>
-**2.2	Back-end Server (?)** <br/>
+**2.2	Back-end** <br/>

 3.	**Preconditions** <br/>
 The Journal User has navigated to a day page.

-4.	**Basic Flow of Events** <br/>
+4.	**Basic Flow of Events**
-  *  The use case begins when Journal User goes to a specific day and decides to .
+  *  The use case begins when the Journal User selects a specific day's journal page.
-  *  The Journal user can see a small text box with either no text if it is a previously unwritten journal or the “hardcoded” text of that day’s entry that the user had previously written.
+  *  The Journal user will see a small text box with either 1) no text if it is a previously unwritten journal or 2) the “hardcoded” text of that day’s entry that the user had previously written.
   *	The user “taps” on the text box area to edit the text.
   *	A keyboard will rise up from the bottom and the previously “hardcoded” text box will change to a text box that the user can edit.
   *	The user will use basic texting tools to edit a journal entry.
-  *	Journal User will either press “save” to accept the changes or “cancel” to cancel the edits
+  *	The Journal User will either press “save” to accept the changes or “cancel” to cancel the edits
-  *	If “save” is pressed, the journal entry object is updated with the new text
+  *	If “save” is pressed, the journal entry object is updated with the new text and provided to the Back-End.
   *	The use case ends successfully.
 The page reverts to the “hardcoded” text version where the new edits have been included, and user has ability to navigate throughout the app.

 5.	**Alternative Flows** <br/>
 **5.1	Cancel**<br/>
-If in step 6 of the basic flow Journal User use case: user selects cancel.
-* The use case ends with no changes.
+If the Journal User selects cancel: The use case ends with no changes.
 The page reverts to the “hardcoded” text version with no edits being included, and user has ability to navigate throughout the app.

 **5.2	Navigate Back / Cancel Key** <br/>
 If at any point during the editing prior to a save, if the Journal User presses the cancel key, this will act the same as pressing “cancel” where no changes are updated and the Journal user is taken back to the day’s page.